AkeBoss-tech/cup/README.md

 # Cash Money Cup 🥒🎾💰

-Welcome to the Cash Money Cup, a fun and interactive Pickleball tournament website where you can create tournaments, track matches, and bet on your favorite teams with a fake currency.
+Welcome to the Cash Money Cup, a fun and interactive Pickleball tournament website where you can create tournaments, track matches, and view player statistics.

 This project is a client-side rendered application built with Next.js and React, using Supabase for the backend database and authentication.